RADAR-base/RADAR-Schemas/java-sdk/radar-schemas-tools/README.md

 ## Suppress checks

-Record name, field name validations, and field name collision check can be suppressed modifying the [skip](src/test/resources/skip.yml) configuration file.
+Record name and field name validations can be suppressed modifying the [skip](src/test/resources/schema.yml) configuration file.

 `files` lists file paths that can be ignored.
 It can contain values like
 - entire path like `commons/active/questionnaire/questionnaire.avsc`
-- folder and subfolder `commons/active/**`: all file under `active` and all its subfolder will be skipped
+- folder and subfolder `commons/active/**/*`: all file under `active` and all its subfolder will be skipped
 - folder and subfolder `commons/active/**/*.avsc`: all file with format `avsc` under `active` and all its subfolder will be skipped
 - file name `.DS_Store`: all file named `.DS_Store` will be skipped
 - file extension `*.md`: all file with extension `*.md` will be skipped